NestorToscano/nestortoscano.com/README.md

   - `NS` records pointing to custom nameservers
 - Opened port 53 (TCP/UDP) via UFW for external DNS queries.
   - created problems whenever the UFW was not configured properly
+- Note: I did not apply BIND9 on the Pi

 ### 4. Apache2 Web Server Configuration
 - Installed Apache2 on the VPS.
-- Created a custom virtual host:
+- Created a custom virtual host (nestortoscano.com.conf):
-  - `ServerName` and `ServerAlias` set to domain
+  - `ServerName`, `DocumentRoot`, and `ServerAlias` set to domain
-  - Custom `DocumentRoot` with animated landing page
   - Enabled error logs
 - Ensured ownership and permissions were properly set:
   ```bash